Underground Biohacking

 Why Mitochondria Matter in IBD

 Mitochondrial dysfunction in intestinal epithelial cells is increasingly recognised as a feature, not just a consequence, of gut inflammation.
 Cells with impaired mitochondrial function produce more reactive oxygen species, which amplify the inflammatory signal and accelerate tight junction degradation.
-An agent that restores mitochondrial signalling through AMPK activation addresses that upstream driver.
+An agent that restores healthy mitochondrial signalling addresses that upstream driver.

 Comparing the Mechanisms: A Practical Framework